 Naturally, OP shared the news with her soon-to-be husband.

 She explained in her post that when she heard the news, she informed her fiancé who was extremely happy, even more than she anticipated.
-She didn't pay much to it at first, but later in the day, she overheard him talking to his while playing a game, saying, “I can use that money to pay off my credit card, mate!
+She didn't pay much attention to it at first, but later in the day, she overheard him talking to his friends while playing a game, saying, “I can use that money to pay off my credit card, mate!
 We can finally go on that boys' holiday we've been planning, right?” and they all laughed.

 “I walked into the room and asked ‘What money?' and he immediately looked at me funny and said ‘From your nan, babe.'”